+During the year, the group recognised a goodwill of USD 16,009 on acquisition of SACE Projects (Note 34).
+The business of SACE Projects had negative equity as at 30 June 2023.
+The directors have consequently determined to write off the goodwill amounting to USD 16,009 (Note 8.3.5).

-During the year, the group recognised a goodwill of USD 129,946 on acquisition of Unergy (Note 33).
+During 2022, the group recognised a goodwill of USD 129,946 on acquisition of Unergy (Note 34).
 The business of Unergy is in its start-up phase and currently not generating any cash flows and it had negative equity as at 30 June 2022.
 The directors have consequently determined to write off the goodwill amounting to USD 129,946.
 The recoverable amount of the power project cannot be determined currently as they are not generating any cash flow.
 Thus, recoverable amount has been determined for the cash generating unit (CGU) to which this asset belongs.
 Therefore, Unergy has been identified as the CGU, and the recoverable amount of the CGU has been estimated to be USD Nil as at 30 June 2022.
 The recoverable amount was based on fair value less cost of disposal whereby the carrying amount of the underlying assets and liabilities approximated their fair values, and Unergy had a negative net asset value.

-Figures in \$ Group 2022 Group 2021 Company 2022 Company 2021

-8. Investments in subsidiaries, associates s and joint ventures
+8. Investments in subsidiaries, associates and joint ventures

-8.1 The amounts included on the statemen nts of financial position comprise the fo llowing:
+8.1 The amounts included on the statements of financial position comprise the following:

-Equity accounted investments 321,820 615,115 25
+Equity accounted investments 321,820 615,115

-Investments in subsidiaries 6 256,337
+Investments in subsidiaries 37,943 6

-Movement in investments in subsidiaries made de up as follows: Company
+Movement in investments in subsidiaries made up as follows: Con npany

-2022 2021
+2023 2022

-At start of the year 256,337 417,815
+At start of the year 6 256,337

+Transfer from associated companies 615,109 -

+Impairment losses (577,172) -

-Disposal of investment in subsidiary (256,331) -
+Disposal of investment in subsidiary - (256,331)

-Equity portion of loan (Note 28.2.(vi)) (161,478)

-6 256,337
+37,943 6

-Movement in investments in associated componentures made up as follows: panies and joint Com pany
+Movement in investments in associated companies and joint ventures made up as follows:

+Com ipany

-2022 2021
+2023 2022

-At start of the year 25 32
+At start of the year 615,115 25

-Disposals - (13)
+Transfer to subsidiaries (615,109) -

+Investments written off in the year (6) -

-Additions 615,090 6
+Additions - 615,090

-At end of the year 615,115 25
+At end of the year 615,090

-Gro oup

-2022 2021

-At start of the year - -

-Additions 615,109 6

-Share of other comprehensive income 20,057 -

-Share of loss after tax (313,346) (6)

-321,820